Vishalverma6/agent_task_app/README.md

  Remove "*" as the origin and replace it with http://localhost:5173 (your frontend URL).

+Please add your own .env configuration values, like MONGODB_URL and JWT_SECRET.

 5️⃣ Start the application
 npm run dev
 The app will now be running on http://localhost:5173/.